mithileshchellappan/reGGGGo/README.md

 # reGGGGo

 ## What is this?
-reGGGGo is a collaborative 3D block building game where users can place, delete, and interact with blocks in a shared space.
+reGGGGo is a collaborative 3D block building game inspired by r/Place where users can place, delete, and interact with blocks in a shared space.
 Build together with other Reddit users to create amazing structures.

 ## How to Play